7 Proven Ways to Recover Deleted Files from External Hard Drive

 - Run antivirus software and scan all your external disks regularly.

 Step 1.
-Download and install Windows backup software - AOMEI Backupper.
+Download and install Windows backup software - AOMEI Backupper Standard.
 Then, click Backup > Disk Backup to backup entire disk and data on it.

 Step 3.
 Select a location to store all the data on your external disk.
-You can create a disk-to-disk backup, or backup to USB flash drive, network drive, NAS device, Cloud Drive, etc.
+You can create a disk-to-disk backup, or backup to a USB flash drive, network drive, NAS device, cloud drive, etc.

-Step 4 (optionally).
-Click Schedule Backup and enable Daily, Weekly, Monthly, Event triggers or USB plug in to backup disk automatically.
+Step 4.
+Click Schedule Backup and enable Daily, Weekly, and Monthly to backup disk automatically.
 Thus, you will not lose any change made on the disk.

 Step 5.
 Click Start Backup to carry out disk backup and wait until the operation is complete.
 Click Finish to exit the interface.